 Takata Airbag Class Actions

-Currently, the Takata Airbag Class Actions comprises of six separate proceedings, which are being heard concurrently in the Supreme Court of New South Wales before his Honour Justice Sackar.
+Currently, the Takata Airbag Class Actions comprises separate proceedings, which are being heard concurrently in the Supreme Court of New South Wales before his Honour Justice Sackar.

 The defendants in the Takata Airbag Class Actions include: